alexandra-ispas/algorithms/README.md

 # algorithms
-  -SAT problem: some well-known problems are reduced to the satisfiability problem in order to be solved using a SAT Solver -algorithmic techniques: problems solved using Divide and conquer or Greedy and Dynammic Programming.
+  -SAT problem: some well-known problems are reduced to the satisfiability problem in order to be solved using a SAT Solver<br/>
+  -algorithmic techniques: problems solved using Divide and conquer or Greedy and Dynammic Programming.